smaremanda/add-in-docs/reference/shared/projectdocument/removehandlerasync-method.md

 ## Example

-The following code example uses [addHandlerAsync](../reference/shared/projectdocument/addhandlerasync-method.md) to add an event handler for the[ResourceSelectionChanged](../reference/shared/projectdocument/resourceselectionchanged-event.md) event and **removeHandlerAsync** to remove the handler.
+The following code example uses [addHandlerAsync](../reference/shared/projectdocument/addhandlerasync-method.md) to add an event handler for the [ResourceSelectionChanged](../reference/shared/projectdocument/resourceselectionchanged-event.md) event and **removeHandlerAsync** to remove the handler.

 When a resource is selected in a resource view, the handler displays the resource GUID.
 When the handler is removed, the GUID is not displayed.